ORCID/ORCID-Source/DEVSETUP.md

 * Under `Server Options` make sure everything is unchecked.

 * In Timeouts, increase the time limit of Start to 600 seconds and Stop to 100.

+* If you are using Tomcat 9 you have to configure the 'Tomcat admin port'

 * Save and close the server configuration view.